microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
   Besides irregularly patterned tumor vessels (in B & C) further bony structures like the growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.](images/Fig3_tumor_tibia.png){#fig:3}

-#### microAngioCT of murine mandible and teeth
+#### Imaging of Murine Mandible and Teeth

 C57BL/6 mice were anesthetized (with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg)), and their head was perfused with μAngiofil.
 The perfused head was harvested and fixed (4 % PFA at 4 °C).
 Before tomographic imaging the mandible was excised, wrapped in a paper towel, and scanned in a sealed pipette tip.

-The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
+The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:4).
-The X-rays were filtered by 0.5 mm of aluminum.
+Imaging parameters included an acceleration voltage of 80 kV, a current of 124 μA, and an isotropic voxel size of 1 μm.
 Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.1°, with 4 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels had an exposure time of 6260 ms.
-This resulted in an isotropic voxel size of 1 μm.

 The microvasculature of the murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without the need for decalcification (Fig. @fig:4).